 Water mains must pass pressure and purity tests.
 Contractor shall be responsible for providing dechlorinating devices at their expense prior to any flushing or sampling.
-Sewer lines must pass pressure tests and be flashed to ensure the lines are not deflected.
+Sewer lines must pass pressure and deflection tests.
 Manholes must pass a vacuum test.
 The Contractor shall provide all materials for and perform pressure and vacuum tests.
 An OWASA Inspector shall be present to verify all tests.
 Detailed descriptions of the testing procedures and requirements can be found in OWASA's "Standard Specifications for Water Distribution and Wastewater Collection Systems."